UNITED STATES

 Solar panels are mounted on racking that sits several feet above ground, leaving plenty of space for vegetation to grow beneath.
 The posts that hold up the racking take up less than 10% of the land, leaving more than 90% of the land area available to provide a stable habitat for several decades over the solar farm’s long life.

-Lightsource bp has been seizing this opportunity to establish and protect habitat at our solar farms for years, as part of our biodiversity goals and Responsible Solar ethos.
+Lightsource bp has been seizing this opportunity to establish and protect habitat at our solar farms for years, as part of our evidence-based biodiversity framework and Responsible Solar ethos.
 A carefully curated community of plants grows under and around our solar panels, providing a stable long-term home for pollinators and other wildlife.

 The Bee & Butterfly Habitat Fund, whose mission is to increase and improve critical pollinator habitat to help honey bee and monarch butterfly populations thrive, has started a new program to help more solar developers incorporate pollinator habitat into projects around the United States.
 Lightsource bp’s 188MW Honeysuckle Solar project in St. Joseph County, Indiana will be one of the first participants.

-Introducing the Solar Synergy program
+About the Solar Synergy program

 The Bee & Butterfly Habitat Fund announced their new “Solar Synergy” program in early 2023.
 The program provides tools and expertise to utility-scale solar developers seeking to cultivate high-quality pollinator habitats at their projects.
-Some of the benefits of this program include:

 • Providing seed mixtures designed to provide high-value food and shelter for pollinators, while meeting the solar industry’s unique needs as well